ShopCtrl-AG/ShopCtrlDocs/docs/User-Guide/02-ShopCtrl-Setup/03-Sales-Channel-Setup/Connectors/manomano.md

 8. (_Optional_) You can determine in ms the custom interval between API calls.
 Or leave the field blank to set API call timeout to default 5 minutes.
 9. (_Optional_) Enable API logging to check the detailed logs on each API call performed.
 10. Move back to the top of the pane to the **Functional settings** - **Orders** section.
 Check the features you would like to use:
-    _ **Import Orders from Mano Mano** - new orders will be imported to ShopCtrl.
+    - **Import Orders from Mano Mano** - new orders will be imported to ShopCtrl.
-    _ **Order integration to ManoMano** - a setting required for sending T&T info to ManoMano _ **Auto-accept orders** - Pending orders imported will be automatically marked as accepted _ **Send Track&Trace info to ManoMano** - once the order is marked as shipped in Shopctrl, an automatic request to create a shipment within Mano Mano will be created.
+    - **Order integration to ManoMano** - a setting required for sending T&T info to ManoMano
+    - **Auto-accept orders** - Pending orders imported will be automatically marked as accepted
+    - **Send Track&Trace info to ManoMano** - once the order is marked as shipped in Shopctrl, an automatic request to create a shipment within Mano Mano will be created.
 The Mano Mano shipment will be automatically updated with the tracking code and Url.

-    :::(Warning)
+    :::warning

     Update **Products** features like **Export Stock to ManoMano** and **Export Price to ManoMano** are currently under development and not yet available.

     :::
 11. **Carrier account mapping**.
 Here you can map the Mano Mano carriers to the ShopCtrl ones.
 This mapping is used for auto-updating
     ![manomano-carrier-account-mapping](/img/manomano-carrier-account-mapping.png)